Strong PFM assessments do not guarantee delivery when a crisis hits

 What it provides

-An evidence-based view of where delivery risk sits in the system — and a more grounded starting point for readiness support, country dialogue, and programme design.
+An evidence-bounded view of where delivery risk appears to sit in the system — and a more grounded starting point for readiness support, country dialogue, and programme design.

 Consultancies